37 Randomly Selected Chocolate Recipes

 And the very first to get randomly cooking was Dom himself over at Belleau Kitchen with this rather good looking chocolate courgette cake taken from the Riverford Farm Cook Book.
 Dom admitted he was a tiny bit disappointed with this bake as it wasn’t sweet enough.
 I don’t like overly sweet cakes, so I think this would have suited me fine.
 He says though, that eaten hot with custard, this would make a great pudding.

 After first getting a book without a single chocolate recipe in it, Galina of Chez Maxima got lucky on her second attempt.
-She dipped into the glorious Green & Black Ultimate Chocolate Recipes and pulled out chic chip madeleines which proved to be very popular with the little ones.
+She dipped into the glorious Green & Black Ultimate Chocolate Recipes and pulled out choc chip madeleines which proved to be very popular with the little ones.
 I have the book, I haven’t made the recipe – yet!

 Gerbeaud slice is a new one on me, but it sounds absolutely heavenly.
 It was named after the cafe that created them in Budapest apparently and is a layered yeasted dough filled with apricot jam and nuts, then topped off with chocolate.
 Cheryl of Madhouse Family Reviews was lucky enough to pick this from the Hairy Bikers’ big Book of Baking.